Theatrical Production and Design

 Theatrical Production and Design at Fredonia

 The Bachelor of Fine Arts in Theatrical Production and Design provides students with foundational skills in multiple areas of theatrical design and technical production.
-Graduates are prepared for to enter the field in a wide range of positions, including carpentry, scenic painting, electrics, wardrobe, properties, technical direction, design assistance, and design.
+Graduates are prepared to enter the field in a wide range of positions, including design and technical direction, design and technical assistants, carpentry, electrics, hair and makeup, properties, scenic artistry, sound technology, stage management, stitching, and wardrobe.
 Students are also prepared to continue their studies at the graduate level.

 The Fredonia Difference